Design and the City is Back!

 Chris Precht, Studio Precht, believes that architecture has always been driven by fictional stories that subsequently have had a detrimental effect on the natural environment.
 He imagines a world where cities are designed to give back space to nature and reconnect our lives back to our sources of vitality.

-Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance by casting a spotlight on the implications of the mining of that data by private corporations and the commoditization of the data gathered from citizens in public spaces.
+Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance.
+She has cast a spotlight on the implications of data mining by private corporations and the commoditization of the data gathered from citizens in public spaces.